thabala-cloud/docs/docs/admin-console/security/roles-and-permissions.md

 **Service Instance Admins** have the same permissions as **Thabala Admins** but edit privileges are restricted to certain Service Instances.
-This allows to manage specific service instances without granting **Admin Role** to users. **Service Instance Admins** can modify only a limited service instances and have no edit permissions on other service instances and other Thabala resources.
+This allows to manage specific service instances without granting **Admin Role** to users. **Service Instance Admins** can modify only a limited service instances and have no edit permissions for other service instances and other Thabala resources.

 ### Create Service Instance Admins in the Thabala Admin Console